Woman on Wine with Amy Reiley

 If you’re into Rutherford Cabernets, you need to try this wine!
 It balances that classic “Rutherford dust” with notes of dark cherry, plum, juniper and cedar.
 Yet it offers something else: a freshness, a liveliness, a sense of place that few Cabs can offer.

-There’s something a bit sultry about this wine; it has a certain finesse.
+There’s something a bit sultry about this California Cabernet; it has a certain finesse.
 On the nose it offers musky blackberry, along with caramel and espresso.
 It’s medium-bodied with pleasingly soft tannins.
 Of all the wines on my list, this is the most ready to drink right now.

 The only Southern California Cabernet to make my list, this very fun wine does the south proud.
 It offers notes of blackberry, black olive, pencil shavings and even a hint of soy sauce on the nose.
 There’s loads of black fruit and a hint of granite on the palate with a bit of chocolate sweetness at the back.
 And you won’t believe it but you get all of that for less than $20!